CarterLi/liburing4cpp/README.md

 Its design is highly inspired by [Promise of JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

-### when.hpp

-Provide helper functions that working with an array of tasks

 ### io_service.hpp

 Main [liburing](https://github.com/axboe/liburing) binding.
 Also provides some helper functions for working with posix interfaces easier.